HMS Calypso (1883): Design

 Calypso and Calliope comprised the Calypso class of corvettes, designed by Nathaniel Barnaby.
 Part of a long line of cruiser classes built for protecting trade routes and colonial police work, they were the last two sailing corvettes built for the Royal Navy.
 Corvettes had been built of iron since the Volage class of 1867, but the Calypsos and the preceding Comus class used steel.
 Corvettes were designed to operate across the vast distances of Britain's maritime empire, and could not rely on dry docks for maintenance.
 Since iron (and steel) hulls were subject to biofouling and could not easily be cleaned, the established practice of copper sheathing was extended to protect them; the metal plating of the hull was timber-cased and coppered below the waterline.

-The Calypsos differed from the ships of the preceding Comus class in armament, including new 6-inch rifles in place of the 7-inch muzzleloaders and 64-pounders that originally armed the first ships of the parent class.
-Although similar in general appearance to their predecessors, the Calypsos had guns sponsoned out both fore and aft and had no gunports under the quarterdeck and foredeck.
+The Calypso-class differed from the ships of the preceding Comus-class in armament, including new 6-inch rifles in place of the 7-inch muzzleloaders and 64-pounders that originally armed the first ships of the parent class.
+Although similar in general appearance to their predecessors, the Calypso-class had guns sponsoned out both fore and aft and had no gunports under the quarterdeck and foredeck.
 They were also slightly longer, had a deeper draught, and displaced 390 tons more.
-Calypso's engine produced were of 4,023 indicated horsepower, over 50 percent more powerful than those of its nine half-sisters, which yielded one more knot of speed.
+Calypso's engine produced were of 4,023 indicated horsepower, over 50 per cent more powerful than those of its nine half-sisters, which yielded one more knot of speed.
 This compound-expansion engine could drive Calypso at 13¾ knots, or 14¾ knots with forced draught.

 The vessel nevertheless carried a barque rig of sail on three masts, including a full set of studding sails on fore and mainmast.
 This rig enabled the corvette to serve in areas where coaling stations were rare, and to rely entirely on sails for propulsion.
 The class was well-suited to its designed role: trade protection and distant cruising service for the British Empire at its Victorian peak.